 3. Sign the No Picking Contract.
 When setting a goal and putting your mind to something, we all can use some accountability, so I created this free downloadable contract that you can sign and commit to keeping your hands off your face so you can be on your way to clearer, scar-free skin.
 Show it to your spouse or a friend and tape it on your bathroom mirror so you can keep it top of mind as well as someone to keep you accountable.

 4. Put alarm reminders on your phone.
 We all love technology to make our lives easier, so why not use your phone to help remind you to keep your hands off your face?
 What time of day are you most tempted to pick at your skin?
 In the bathroom mirror in the morning or at night?
 Driving in the car?
 Set reminders like “I want clear skin and I will stop picking!” or “Don’t do it.
 I will regret it!”
 Whatever works for you, program it into your phone.

 5. Lean on a friend for support.
 Don’t go it alone.
 Ask a trusted friend or family member to help keep you accountable.
 When you’re in a moment of weakness, call or text a friend to help you stay strong.
 Being accountable to someone else will always help anyone succeed in breaking a bad habit.

 You’re in a habit of picking at your skin and habits take time to break.
 Willpower along with keeping your eye on the prize (clearer, scar-free skin) is what it takes to overcome this.
 Once you start to see the improvement in your skin, this should give you the strength and encouragement to keep going so this bad habit will be behind you.
 I know you can do this!

-See my recommendations for acne spot treatments to use at home here.
+See my recommendations for amazing acne spot treatments to use at home here.